sergiopiedra/cypress_demo/README.md

 ```
 - Save the file.
 - In the Cypress Test Runner, click on the `testNameDemo.spec.ts` file to run the test.

+#### To add the typescript configuration file
+- In the root directory of your project/folder
+ - run the following command in your terminal or command prompt: `tsc --init`